dewan-ahmed/dewan-ahmed.github.io/_posts/2026-08-11-devrel-ai-era.md

 - **Retrieval coverage.** What fraction of your documented surface is reachable and correct through a machine-readable path.
 - Unchanged from before: **feedback that reached the roadmap**, and **technical blockers removed from real deals**.

 I'll be honest about the limits.
 None of this is standardized, none of it has agreed benchmarks, and you will be inventing the framework at whatever company you join.
 That has been true in every era, and I've written at length about [why DevRel measurement is broken in a way other roles' measurement is not](https://www.dewanahmed.com/devrel-measurement-paradox/).
-The difference now is that the old proxies aren't merely imperfect.
-They point the wrong direction.
+What's changed is that the old proxies have gone from imperfect to actively misleading.

 ## What changed, what didn't